3 Hürel: History

 Hürel brothers were born in Trabzon and later moved to Istanbul due to family business.
 In 1966, the brothers formed their first band, Yankılar, which was later renamed to İstanbul Dörtlüsü.
 The band performed in small music halls and tried to synthesize Turkish music and traditional rock formats.
 After forming a number of other bands, including Trio Istanbul, Oğuzlar, and Biraderler, Feridun became a member of Selcuk Alagöz Orchestra.
 Haldun and Onur later joined him to gain experience and earn money for new equipment.
 In 1970, they left the orchestra to form 3 Hürel.

-Following the release of their debut single in 1970, "Ve Ölum/Şeytan Bunun Neresinde," they band released two LPs and more than ten singles in six years.
+Following the release of their debut single in 1970, "Ve Ölum/Şeytan Bunun Neresinde," the band released two LPs and more than ten singles in six years.
 In 1977, Haldun and Feridun left the band for mandatory military service.
 Coping with the loss of their mother to traffic accident, the brothers quit music.
 Feridun moved to England but returned without any significant accomplishments, subsequently returning and specializing in advertising.
 Onur took a job as an instructor and Haldun started a ceramics and textiles business.

 3 Hürel reunited in 1996, releasing two records in 1996 and 1999, respectively.

 The band's 1970 song, "Ve Ölüm", was featured in 2013 Serge Bozon film, Tip Top.